Satellite Healthcare PATHfinders™ in Texas and California

 What type of clothing should I wear?

 Will a urine sample be needed at the beginning of my appointment?
-(Will you need to be able to pee coming into the appointment?)

 Where should I park for the office/department?